sengi12/Command-Line-Tools/bandit/README.md

 This program will connect to the given port on localhost using TCP.
 If it receives the correct password from the other side, the next password is transmitted back.

-#In one shell do:
+#In one shell do: (This is our listener)
 bandit20@melissa:~$ nc -l 3222

-#In another shell do:
+#In another shell do: (This is how we establish the TCP connection)
 bandit20@melissa:~$ ls
 suconnect
 bandit20@melissa:~$ ./suconnect 3222